 I have visited the UBC campus on my second day because of work.
 It is huge!
 A separate part of the city.
 Parks and few golf fields separate it from the city.
 All the services you need can be found there.
 Museums and exhibitions are also the part of the campus, not only the teaching and research buildings, dormitories, shops and restaurants.
 Hundreds of options to get your lunch.
 Either in the university or just nearby in some of the buffet restaurant places.
-The prices are similar to the Finnish ones, just here I have much bigger choice of places.
+The prices are similar to the Finnish ones, just here I have a much bigger choice of places.
 Asian food is very popular, you can choose among sushi, Vietnamese, Chinese, Philippine or Indian food, just to mention the most common ones I’ve seen.

 I was surprised to see such a mix of people in Vancouver.
-About third of the people belongs to Chinese minority and about 20% to other Asian countries.
+About the third of the people belongs to Chinese minority and about 20% to other Asian countries.
 European decedents are around 40%.
-The Aboriginal population is a very small ground, only a few thousand people belongs to the First Nations.
+The Aboriginal population is a very small ground, only a few thousand people belong to the First Nations.

 We are in the English part of Canada, but not entirely.
 52% of Vancouver residents have a first language other than English.
 We hear often Chinese or other Asian languages spoken among people on the street or on the bus, and some French speakers are also around.